THRiVE-1 Alumni and Fellow

 Dr Kennedy Amone-P’Olak (Postdoctoral alumnus)

-Mentors: Professor Peter Jones (Head of the Department of Psychiatry) and Dr Richard Meiser-Stedman (MRC Cognition and Brain Sciences Unit), University of Cambridge.
-At Gulu University, Professor Emilio Ovuga
+Mentors: Professor Peter Jones and Dr Richard Meiser-Stedman, University of Cambridge.
+Gulu University, Professor Emilio Ovuga

 Dr Kennedy Amone-P’Olak is a Lecturer at Gulu University in Uganda.
 Kennedy completed his two-year THRiVE Postdoctoral Research Fellowship in February 2013.
 His research project focused on War-affected youths in northern Uganda and was a longitudinal study of post-war individual, family, and contextual factors and the course of mental health.
 After completing his THRiVE postdoctoral fellowship, Kennedy secured the position of a Visiting Scholar at the Centre for Crisis Psychology in Bergen in Norway for six months allowing him to prepare new manuscripts, using the data he generated during his THRiVE postdoctoral research in Gulu and Cambridge.